Skip to main content

 1818 Community Engagement Grant Program

 What impact could your group have on the community with $1,800?
 The 1818 Community Engagement Grant Program celebrates the over 200-year history of SLU giving back to the St. Louis community.
-Eighteen grants of $1,800 each are given to selected applicants to make a positive impact in the community in partnership with a local non-profit organization.
-The 1818 Community Engagement Grant Program is sponsored by Lux Living of St. Louis.
+Eighteen grants of $1,800 each are given to selected applicants to make a positive impact in the community in partnership with a local nonprofit organization.

-• Groups must complete an application and submit a project budget and timeline.
+• Groups must complete an application and submit a project budget and timeline, as well as a letter of support from at least one community partner.

-• All groups must have at least one community partner as a co-applicant and must include SLU students as part of the initiative.
+• All groups must have at least one community partner as a coapplicant and include SLU students in the initiative.

 • Grants must either be used to start a new community engagement program or significantly improve an existing one.

-• All recipients will present a poster on their project at the 1818 Community Engagement Grant Showcase on May 4, 2023.
+• All recipients will present a poster on their project at the 1818 Community Engagement Grant Showcase on April 30, 2026, in the Center for Global Citizenship.

-Click the links below to see the impact that previous years' grants have had.
+Read the reports below to see the impact that previous years' grants have had on the community:

 The grant program welcomes applications from students, as well as faculty and staff.
-For groups of faculty or staff, it is highly recommended that students be involved in some way with the project.
+For groups of faculty or staff, it is required that students be involved in some way with the project.

 Is the grant open to organizations or groups outside of Saint Louis University?

 Our group already has a community engagement program.
-Can we apply for funds to put towards our already-existing initiative?
+Can we apply for funds to put toward our already existing initiative?

 Yes, as long as it can demonstrably show a significant potential improvement in your group’s community engagement program.